 With intensity, I willed my eyes to penetrate the recruiter’s soul, squinting to add emphasis – a gesture he returned.
 My mind said, “Don’t fuck with me – this is my son,” while my mouth responded much more diplomatically to his explanation of the enlistment process.
 I felt my heart expand with pride and shrink with fear all at once.
 My son’s dream would be realized in 374 days.

 He felt like a mountain.
 Hugging him was unlike hugging any other man I ever leaned against.
 I am slight, a willow.
 His arms could wrap completely around me and his hands almost reach his opposite shoulders.
 If I could stand like that forever, breathing nothing but his smoke forever, I would choose to do so.
 My husband’s hugs are comforting, warm and sincere.
 They are not mountainous.

-A joyous scream, a maternal sob, and a long hug, followed by a punch in the arm was the greeting bestowed on the Army Ranger, standing there in full uniform with smug grin of a successful surprise.
+A joyous scream, a maternal sob, and a long hug followed by a punch in the arm were the greetings bestowed on the Army Ranger, standing there in full uniform with the smug grin of a successful surprise.
 Beautiful morning trademarks of filtered sunshine and conversational birds seemed to intensify, as proof of hope turned reality settled in.